Closing Costs for Home Real Estate Transactions

-As indicated below, many of the buyer's closing costs cover the costs of originating the mortgage loan.
-At Greystone Loans, Inc., we are highly experienced in mortgage lending, so we can compile a comprehensive report on closing costs related to your mortgage in your "Loan Estimate".
+Many of the costs associated with buying a house are associated with getting a loan.
+At Greystone Loans, Inc., we have extensive experience in residential mortgage lending, so we can provide you with a comprehensive list of closing costs related to your mortgage in your "Loan Estimate".

 The Loan Estimate (Also known as the LE)

-We've provided a general list of closing costs below, but we'll give you a specific list of closing costs, with amounts, soon after you complete your loan application.
+We've provided a general list of closing costs below, but we'll provide you a specific list of closing costs, with amounts, soon after you have completed your loan application.
 At Greystone Loans, Inc., we don't believe in surprises, so if your costs change, we will be sure to let you know immediately.

 Standard Closing CostsLoan-Related Costs